 - Seeds are an effortless way to increase your daily calorie and nutrient intake.

-Certain fruits and vegetables, such as sweet potatoes and avocados, are calorie-dense and rich in essential nutrients.
+Certain vegetables, such as sweet potatoes and corn, are more calorie-dense and rich in essential nutrients compared to leafy greens.

 - Calories: Around 112 kcal [21]